 1 For example, when it is not feasible due to its size, which can exceed the capacity of a test facility.

-2 A satellite can be performed as service module on one end and as payload module test on the other.
+2 For example, a test on a space segment element can be split into a service module test and a payload module test.

 ECSS-E-ST-10-03_0750219

-The effects of item(s), which are interacting on the element level, but which are not present during tests, shall be included with the support of simulators.
+The effects of item(s), which are interacting on the space segment element level, but which are not present during tests, shall be included with the support of simulators.

 Simulators can be fluid, mechanical, thermal, electrical item(s) or software.